INTVP/proACT/README.md

 For ease of use, it is also possible to get a direct download link to all datasets by writing to info@govtransparency.eu.

 2. [Utility datasets](https://github.com/GovTransparencyInstitue/ProACT-2020/tree/main/utility_data) :
- This folder contains all utility datasets used for all countries.
+ This directory contains all utility datasets used for all countries.
 For example, it contains the secrecy score index used to identify tax havens, our own correspondence tables to transform different product classifications to CPV codes, and the World Bank's PPP conversion factor (code: PA.NUS.PPP).

 3. Output data :
 The output from running the scripts in [./country_codes/](https://github.com/GovTransparencyInstitue/ProACT-2020/tree/main/country_codes) are the XX_mod.csv data files.
 These are interim files.
-The scripts store them in each country folder in the *./[country_codes](https://github.com/GovTransparencyInstitue/ProACT-2020/tree/main/country_codes)* directory.
+The scripts store in the country sub-directory in utility data [ProACT-2020/utility_data/country/](https://github.com/GovTransparencyInstitue/ProACT-2020/tree/main/utility_data/country)

 ## Script Navigation

 1. [Utility Codes](https://github.com/GovTransparencyInstitue/ProACT-2020/tree/main/utility_codes)
-The scripts in this folder are shared by all the country specific scripts.
+The scripts in this directory are shared by all the country specific scripts.

 * [Benford.R](/utility_codes/benford.R) : used to calculate corruption risk indicators based on Benford's law.
 Documentation of the benford.analysis R package can be found [here](https://www.rdocumentation.org/packages/benford.analysis/versions/0.1.5)